projectacrn/acrn-hypervisor/doc/tutorials/using_xenomai_as_uos.rst

 .. _using_xenomai_as_uos:

-Run Xenomai as the User VM OS (Real-time VM)
+Run Xenomai as the User VM OS (Real-Time VM)
 ############################################

 `Xenomai`_ is a versatile real-time framework that provides support to user space applications that are seamlessly integrated into Linux environments.